-- ensure that the structure beneath the vinyl is sound and adequate - ensure that vinyl is well adhered - remove any wax and clean vinyl - for wood substrates, nail off floor with ring shank flooring nails every 4" (102 mm) o.c. fasteners must pass through entire thickness of assembly with minimal penetration into ioists - any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO.
+- ensure that the structure beneath the vinyl is sound and adequate - ensure that vinyl is well adhered - remove any wax and clean vinyl - for wood substrates, nail off floor with ring shank flooring nails every 4" (102 mm) o.c. fasteners must pass through entire thickness of assembly with minimal penetration into ioists - any leveling of the subfloor must be done prior to installing Schluter®-DITRA-HEAT and DITRA-HEAT-DUO. - for optimal performance with difficultto-bond-to substrates, use Schluter®-PRIMER-U or other primer suitable for the application.

 DITRA-HEAT and DITRA-HEAT-DUO do not eliminate the need for movement joints, including perimeter joints, within the tiled surface.
-Movement joints must be installed in accordance with industry standards and norms; see page 13 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.
+Movement joints must be installed in accordance with industry standards and norms; see page 14 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.

-- Fast-setting modified thin-set mortar ANSI A118.4 or ANSI A118.15 - unmodified thin-set mortar ANSI A118.1 grout - ANSI A118.3, A118.6, A118.7, A118.8 minimum 2" x 2" (50 mm x 50 mm) tile
+- Fast-setting modified thin-set mortar ANSI A118.4F or ANSI A118.15F

+- unmodified thin-set mortar ANSI A118.1

+- grout ANSI A118.3, A118.6, A118.7, A118.8